-Have you ever noticed how sounds are muffled when you wear a windstopper balaclava on winter hikes.
+Have you ever noticed how sounds are muffled when you wear a Windstopper balaclava on winter hikes?
 This isn’t a problem when I’m hiking solo, but it’s an issue when I’m hiking with other people and I can’t understand a word they say.

 However, what’s unique about the Sonic are the fabric panels over the ears.
-These are made with a thinner weight fleece, that is also wind resistant called Wind Pro and makes it possible for me to hear other people talking when I’m hiking with it on.
+These are made with a thinner weight fleece, which is also wind resistant called Wind Pro and makes it possible for me to hear other people talking when I’m hiking with it on.
 The lighter weight ear panels don’t reduce the warmth of the Sonic in any noticeable way and I’ve switched to this balaclava for serious winter hiking and climbing trips.